FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+When we actually acted out the scenario, we noticed that users might ignore the device when they're really focused on their tasks.
+The phone screen might not be bright enough to get their attention.
+We thought that adding some kind of sound or haptic feedback could help to make sure they notice the device's cues.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+While acting out the scenario, we realized that there's potential to add more interactive elements to the device.
+The brief role-play also made me personally aware of how bad posture could lead to discomfort, like back pain.
+I even felt the need to stand up and stretch.
+This experience sparked the idea of incorporating a timer function into the device.
+This function could remind users to take breaks if they've been sitting for too long, which could be really helpful.

 ## Part C. Prototype the device